 After years of trial and error, here’s our list of the best games to teach geography.
 I think you’ll find some wonderful options to make learning geography a blast for your entire family.

 Bingo is always a hit.
 USA GeoBingo includes a little twist on the typical game.
 The caller’s cards include a picture of a state’s shape, its name, nickname, population, area, and surrounding states and/or bodies of water.
-Based on a student’s knowledge or what skill you wish to practice, you can choose what to call out from the card.
-Each player must try to find the appropriate state on their bingo card based on what is called.
+Based on a student’s knowledge or skill to practice, choose what to call out from the card.
+Each player must try to find the appropriate state on the bingo card based on what is called.

 BONUS #1: The U.S.A. and Canada GeoPuzzle isn’t technically a game, but we love GeoPuzzles around here.
 They have individual pieces that are shaped like the various states and provinces (or countries if you work with the other world geography puzzles.)
 I’ve seen great improvement in the ability of my children to recognize places by shape and know where they are in relation to other places through playing these puzzles.

 BONUS #2: The License Plate Game is super-fun to take on a long car trip.
 It’s a magnetized map of the U.S.A that includes a cute little license plate magnet for each state.
-The license plate pieces are placed on their correct state on the map.
-When your child sees a car from a particular state during your travels, he flips the magnet piece up on its side.
-It’s a great activity for single players, but each magnet is colored red on one side and blue on the other, so it works as a game for two as well.
+The license plate pieces are placed by the state on the map.
+As you see cars during your travels, flip the magnet pieces.
+Children can play independently or with a partner.

 Best Games to Teach World Geography

 There are four different game options in the Flags of the World card game.
 The version that works for children as young as six expects them to draw a flag card from the pile and attempt to guess which country it belongs to.
-In more the more difficult versions, players will not only be able to match flags with countries, but recognize factual clues about countries and remembering capital cities, too.
+In the more difficult versions, players will not only be able to match flags with countries but recognize factual clues about countries and remember capital cities, too.
 This game is especially good to play during an Olympics year.